gramener/uifactory/README.md

 # UIFactory

-UIFactory is a small easy-to-learn HTML component library.
+UIFactory is a small easy-to-learn HTML web component library.

 - **It's small**. <3 KB minified, gzipped.
 - **There's nothing new to learn**.
 No shadow DOM.
 No virtual DOM.
 Just regular HTML, CSS and JS.
 - **It's open-source**.
 [See GitHub](https://github.com/gramener/uifactory).

+## Tutorial

+[UIFactory QuickStart](docs/quickstart/README.md) is a 15-minute tutorial that teaches how to build a web component with UIFactory.

 ## Install from npm